dciabrin/ngdevkit/README-mingw.md

 the devkit.
 For example:

     SDL2_DLL=/home/ngdevkit/SDL2.dll

+If you downloaded GLEW and want to enable the GLSL blitter backend, update `Makefile.config` to specify the location of the extracted GLEW directory.
+That directory provides the necessary header files for compilation, and provides the runtime glew32.dll which will be copied to the GnGeo installation directory automatically.
+For
+example:

+    GLEW_BIN_PATH=/home/ngdevkit/glew-2.1.0

 Once this is done, you can build the devkit by using the dedicated mingw makefile: